ResU offers one of the most innovative BSN for RN completion programs in Illinois.

 - Nursing credit will be granted for previous coursework, with the successful completion of your first nursing course at Resurrection University

-- Flexible program designed to fit into a working nurse’s busy schedule, with Fall and Spring starts
+- Flexible program designed to fit into a working nurse’s busy schedule, with Fall, Spring and Summer starts

 - Generous Presence Health tuition reimbursement and benefits-eligible employee discounts apply

 BSN for RNs Sample Program and Course Descriptions

 *Note: All 21 hours of nursing credit must be taken at Resurrection University.

 Health Promotion and Disease Prevention

 Health promotion and disease, illness and injury prevention of individuals across the lifespan, families, and communities is the focus of this course.
 Concepts examined include epidemiology, clinical prevention and mass casualty disasters.
 Students will address a component of health, health promotion strategies and available resources to foster a healthy lifestyle.
 Behaviors that contribute to health promotion and prevention of illness and injury will be explored